top of page

 Plain Bad Heroines

-• Queer horror fiction which portrays the story of three women and the ghastly undertakings that occur as they attempt to shoot a new movie.
+This queer horror fiction tells the story of three women and the ghastly events that unfold as they attempt to shoot a new movie.
+I love how each character is flawed, representing diverse female experiences in a thrilling manner.

 The Seven Necessary Sins for Women and Girls

-How To Kill Your Family
+How to Kill Your Family

 Comments